mnousain/Database-Concepts/README.md

 # Database-Concepts Project
-This project was to demonstrate knowledge of SQL, the use of Java, JDBC interface and function libraries to access relation databases.
+This project was to demonstrate knowledge of SQL, Java, JDBC interface and function libraries to access relation databases.
 For this project I used Oracle DBMS